lunarmodules/Penlight/doc/manual/08-additional.md

 As a general rule, allow for whitespace in your patterns.

 Finally, putting a ' $' at the end of a pattern means 'capture the rest of the line, starting at the first non-space'.
+It is short for a final '$r{rest}'.

     > sip.match('( $q , $q ) $','("jan", "smit") and a string',res)
     true